 See also Ministry of Advanced Education - Guidelines on Naming of Degrees

 For certificates and diplomas, see the Non-degree guidelines and template on the BC Ministry of Advanced Education website.
 This applies to credit certificates and diplomas (including post-baccalaureate certificates and diplomas, and graduate-level certificates) except for certificate programs that do not ladder into other credentials.

 Ministerial level approval is not required for these programs, but the proposals must be submitted for public and peer review on the Post-secondary Institution Proposal System (PSIPS) for a 30 day period.
 UFV must respond to comments made as a result of PSIPS peer review.

 Contact the PDO for assistance with preparing the full program proposal and related material, or if you have questions about the approval process.

-See step by step guide of the internal program proposal process for new programs.
+See Approval Process Step by Step Guide of the internal program proposal process for new programs.